imhicihu/oxcal/README.md

 * Dependencies
     - [Node.js](https://nodejs.org/)
 * Database configuration
-    - There is no database to handle.
+    - There is no database to handle
 * Deployment instructions
     - You can check our original [snippet](https://bitbucket.org/imhicihu/workspace/snippets/gA8XGp/oxcal-running-in-local-mode)